Byte-Blender/JARVIS/README.md

 ## 🧠 How It Works

 1. **Facial Recognition**:
-   - Uses OpenCV and Haar Cascades to detect faces via the webcam.
+   - Uses OpenCV and face-recognition library to detect faces via the webcam.
-   - Recognizes registered faces and grants access to the assistant.

 2. **Voice Feedback**:
    - Plays predefined audio messages for user interaction.
-   - Can be extended to use text-to-speech engines like pyttsx3 or gTTS.
+   - uses text-to-speech engine, pyttsx3.

 3. **Graphical Interface**:
    - The GUI is built with Tkinter to guide the user through interactions.
-   - Provides visual feedback and clickable elements (e.g., buttons for actions).
+   - Provides visual feedback .

 ---

-## 🚀 Getting Started

-### 🔧 Prerequisites

 Make sure you have Python 3.8+ installed.

+📚 Dependencies
+The project uses the following Python libraries:

+opencv-python

+numpy

+tkinter (standard with Python)

+playsound or pygame (for audio playback)

+face-recognition

+📌 Future Enhancements

+✅ Context-aware dialogue system using NLP

+✅ Integration with ChatGPT API for smarter responses

+✅ Custom wake word detection

+✅ User registration and training from GUI

+📸 Screenshots

+🤝 Contributing
+Contributions are welcome!
+If you have ideas to enhance the assistant, feel free to fork this repository and submit a pull request.

+📝 License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+🙌 Acknowledgments
+Inspired by Iron Man’s J.A.R.V.I.S.

+Built with ❤️ using Python and OpenCV